 World Tree: The very host computer of the Digital World is called Yggdrasil.
 A good rule of thumb is that if the Yggdrasil is present, it will be an antagonistic force, though whether malevolent or not is up for grabs.
 In a nod to Norse Mythology, Yggdrasil in the Digimon Chronicle seeks to create three servers named for the Norns that tended its namesake.

-Knights of the Round Table: The Royal Knights are a selection of thirteen Digimon (as of March 2013, the last of whom has not been officially revealed) that belong to an order founded by Imperialdramon Paladin Mode.
+Knights of the Round Table: The Royal Knights are a selection of thirteen Digimon that belong to an order founded by Imperialdramon Paladin Mode.
 While this order was founded for ostensibly benevolent reasons, it was quickly subordinated to Yggdrasil, who uses them for purposes of network security.
 Most of them have a bad case of My Master, Right or Wrong, unfortunately, though at least two of them, Dukemon and Alphamon are unambiguously heroic.
-Imperialdramon PM is not an actual member of the order; ostensibly they hold to his ideals
+Imperialdramon PM is not an actual member of the order; ostensibly they hold to his ideals.

 Four Dragon Kings: The Four Great Dragons, based in the mythos of the dragon spirits of the four seas that surrounded China.
 This group consists of Quinglongmon (yes, doing double-duty and the most deified of the four) for the East Sea, Megidramon for the North Sea, Goddramon for the West Sea, and Holydramon for the South Sea.
 This group was one of the oldest and first to be codified in the Metaplot, but has gotten the absolute least mileage out of any of them.